J-B-Putter/SP-Request-Website-T3/docs/0-requirements.md

 ### Relevance to the System

 Like with any project my project also needs to function well and not have any sudden unexpected errors.
 All the functions I integrate must meet the user's requirements and therefore be in working condition.
-If my project fails to do the expected task, users no longer make use of it and it will become obsolete.
+If my project fails to do the expected task, users will no longer make use of it and it will become obsolete.

 ### Impact / Considerations